1854books/VCRM/README.md

 We cannot save him.
 Some hard knocks on his head will help him to turn to the Lord.
 The path of virtue, purity, unselfishness, spirituality, becomes known at last and what all are doing unconsciously, we are trying to do consciously.
-The idea is expressed by St. Paul, "The God that ye ignorantly worship, Him declare I unto you."
-This is the lesson for the whole world to learn.
+The idea is expressed by St. Paul, “The God that ye ignorantly worship, Him declare I unto you.“ This is the lesson for the whole world to learn.
 What have these philosophies and theories of nature to do, if not to help us to attain to this one goal in life?
 Let us come to that consciousness of the identity of everything and let